aaliyahrichlen/Attractions-Salon-Public/README.md

 - `models` - This holds definitions and setup for appointment objects
 - `routes` - Holds more routing information
 	- `api` - This holds how each route should communicate with a HTTP request
-- `server.js` - Specifues on which port server should be hosted
+- `server.js` - Specifies on which port server should be hosted